NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/delivery-times.md

 ## Letters

-Once your letter has been sent, it can take up to 6 days for it to be processed by our suppliers before it is dispatched.
+Once your letter has been sent, it can take up to 6 days for it to be processed by our suppliers before it's dispatched.

 First class letters are delivered 1 to 2 business days after they’re dispatched.

 Second class letters are delivered 2 to 3 days after they’re dispatched.

 Royal Mail delivers from Monday to Saturday, excluding bank holidays.